brooklabteam/coding4conservation/preparation.md

 ### **Slack**

-We will communicate primarily via [Slack](https://slack.com/)!
+We will communicate primarily via the [C4C Slack Team](https://coding4conservation.slack.com/)!
 Please see your email for an invitation to our program Slack channel, and please reach out if you have any difficulties getting the program up and running.